llpeterson/congestion/trend.md

-But with the advent of technologies like DWDM ([Section 3.1](../internetworking/switching.md)) and MPLS ([Section 4.3](../scaling/mpls.md)), we don't always have to lay more fiber, but can instead turn on additional wavelengths or establish an end-to-end circuit between any pair of sites.
-(These sites need not be directly connected by fiber; e.g., a wavelength between Boston and San Francisco might run through ROADMs in Chicago and Denver, but from the perspective of the L2/L3 network topology, Boston and San Francisco are connected by a direct link.)
+But with the advent of technologies like DWDM ([Section 3.1](../internetworking/switching.md)) and MPLS ([Section 4.3](../scaling/mpls.md)), we don't always have to lay more fiber, but can instead turn on additional wavelengths or establish new circuits between any pair of sites.
+(These sites need not be directly connected by fiber.
+For example, a wavelength between Boston and San Francisco might run through ROADMs in Chicago and Denver, but from the perspective of the L2/L3 network topology, Boston and San Francisco are connected by a direct link.)
 This dramatically lowers the time-to-availability, but reconfiguring hardware still requires manual intervention, and so our definition of “instantly” is still measured in days, if not weeks.
 Afterall, there are requisition forms to be filled out, in triplicate!

-But as we have seen over and over, once you provide the right programmatic interfaces, software can be brought to bear on the problem, and “instantly” can, for all practical purposes, be truly instantaneous.
+But we have seen again and again, once you provide the right programmatic interfaces, software can be brought to bear on the problem, and “instantly” can, for all practical purposes, be truly instantaneous.
 This is effectively what cloud providers do with the private backbones they build to interconnect their datacenters.
 For example, Google has publicly described their private WAN, called B4, which is built entirely using white-box switches and SDN.
-B4 does not add/drop wavelengths to adjust inter-node bandwidth—it instead dynamically builds end-to-end tunnels using a technique called *Equal-Cost Multipath* (ECMP), an alternative to CSPF described in [Section 4.3](../scaling/mpls.md)—but the flexibility it affords is similar.
+B4 does not add/drop wavelengths to adjust inter-node bandwidth—it dynamically builds end-to-end tunnels using a technique called *Equal-Cost Multipath* (ECMP), an alternative to CSPF introduced in [Section 4.3](../scaling/mpls.md)—but the flexibility it affords is similar.